ros2/common_interfaces/trajectory_msgs/QUALITY_DECLARATION.md

 ### Linters and Static Analysis [4.v]

-`trajectory_msgs` uses and passes all the standard linters and static analysis tools for its generated c++ and Python code to ensure it follows the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters).
+`trajectory_msgs` uses and passes all the standard linters and static analysis tools for its generated C++ and Python code to ensure it follows the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters).

 Results of the nightly linter tests can be found [here](http://build.ros2.org/view/Epr/job/Epr__common_interfaces__ubuntu_bionic_amd64/lastBuild/testReport/trajectory_msgs/).